Using the ServiceHandler

 When init is called with no arguments and the ServiceHandler is running in a browser context, the library will attempt to connect with Captivate using a number of different connection methods:

-1. It will gather some default values from the query parameters:
+1. ServiceHandler will gather some default values from the URL query parameters:

-• It will use ip or hostName to construct a websocket domain (defaults to the domain of the browser url).
+• It will use ip or hostName for the websocket domain (defaults to the domain of the browser url).

 • It will use port as the websocket port (defaults to 9023).